mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_z1.rst

 Mapping description
 ~~~~~~~~~~~~~~~~~~~

-Mixxx mapping for the Kontrol Z1 differs slightly from the manufacturer's standard mapping.
-Various tweaks have been implemented to make the Z1 more usable as a single controller.
+All knobs and buttons function in Mixxx as they are labeled and follow the manufacturer's standard mapping.
+Two extra track control functions are also available using the Mode button as a modifier.
+This makes the Kontrol Z1 more usable by itself without other controllers.

 +----+-----------------------+-------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------+
 | No | Element               | Primary function                                                                                                  | Secondary function (+ Mode)                         |